Kokopo Monthly Rainfall & Precipitation

 This page shows both the average monthly rainfall and the number of rainy days in Kokopo, New Britain Island, Papua New Guinea.
 This average is based on long-term data collected between 1990 and 2020.
 Now, let's break down all the details for a clearer picture.

-Kokopo has a notably wet climate with abundant precipitation, recording 2789 mm of rainfall per year.
+Kokopo has a notably wet climate with abundant precipitation, recording 2789 mm (110 in) of rainfall per year.
+It does, however, have a distinct rainy season during certain months.
+Have a look at our detailed charts below to see how precipitation varies throughout the year.

 Monthly Precipitation Levels

 While rainfall varies throughout the year, each season offers its own charm.
-March brings wetter days averaging 319 mm of precipitation, spread over 22 rainy days.
+March brings wetter days averaging 319 mm (13 in) of precipitation, spread over 22 rainy days.

-In contrast, September experiences a drier climate, with about 156 mm of rainfall spread across 19 rainy days.
+In contrast, September experiences a drier climate, with about 156 mm (6.1 in) of rainfall spread across 19 rainy days.

-March, the wettest month, has a maximum daytime temperature of 29°C. The city receives 130 hours of sunshine in this period.
-During the driest month September you can expect a temperature of 29°C. For more detailed insights into the city’s temperatures, visit our Kokopo Temperature page.
+March, the wettest month, has a maximum daytime temperature of 29°C (84°F).
+The city receives 130 hours of sunshine in this period.
+During the driest month September you can expect a temperature of 29°C (84°F).
+For more detailed insights into the city's temperatures, visit our Kokopo Temperature page.

 The map below shows the annual precipitation across Papua New Guinea.
 You can also select the different months in case you are interested in a specific month.

-Kokopo’s average annual precipitation is 2789 mm.
-Let’s compare this to some popular worldwide tourist destinations:
+Kokopo's average annual precipitation is 2789 mm (110 in).
+Let's compare this to some popular worldwide tourist destinations:

 Precipitation amounts are measured using specific gauges installed at weather stations, collecting both rain and snow and any other type of precipitation.
 Rainfall is measured directly in millimeters, while that from snow and ice is obtained by melting it.
 Automated systems often incorporate heaters to make this easier.